Engineering Roles and Responsibilities

 Compliance standards set a baseline for organizations.
 Depending on the nature of the business, the organization has to follow a set of rules.
 Examples of compliance are SOX for financial record-keeping activities and GDPR for data protection and privacy in the European Union.
 Champions can help the organization to have a holistic view of compliances and talk to the regulatory authorities and stakeholders like the legal team.

 Each organization manages many systems and services.
-Managing expectations for these services require a proper definition of SLA and SLOs.
-Champions can help teams with defining these SLA/SLOs.
-They can also ensure each system and service has one.
-Moreover, champions can help to define KPIs for the organization.
+Managing expectations for these services require a proper definition of SLI, SLO and SLAs.
+Champions can help teams with defining these metrics.
+They can also ensure each system and service has one and track them in a org wide dashboard.

 Research and Development